 Expats who come to Kyrgyzstan usually work in the development sector for a range of international or local organisations and NGOs, or in the mining industry.
 Volunteering is also becoming increasingly popular, and there is always a high demand for English teachers.
 Kyrgyzstan is considered one of the safer, more attractive countries in Central Asia, and is frequently used by various companies as a base for conducting projects throughout the rest of the region.

-That said, Kyrgyzstan is not a popular expat destination, with few moving there for reasons other than an already-established job contract.
-Bishkek, the capital city, is where most expats settle for work, with much fewer in Osh, Kyrgyzstan’s second-largest city.
-Westerners are rare outside of Kyrgyzstan’s larger cities except for scattered Peace Corps volunteers.
+That said, Kyrgyzstan is not a typical expat destination, with few moving there for reasons other than an already-established job contract.
+Most expats settle in the capital city of Bishkek, with a minority heading to the country's second-largest city of Osh instead.

 The majority of Kyrgyzstan’s population is Muslim, but this is not an immediately apparent aspect of everyday life.
-Modern Kyrgyz culture is a blend of ancient tradition tempered with touches of Islam and Soviet-style habits (obvious when dealing with anything bureaucratic).
-In perfect demonstration of this careful balance, vodka is an essential part of any Kyrgyz celebration, though pork products may be more difficult to find.
+Modern Kyrgyz culture is a blend of ancient tradition tempered with touches of Islam and Soviet-style habits (which becomes obvious when dealing with anything bureaucratic).
+In perfect demonstration of this careful balance, vodka is an essential part of any Kyrgyz celebration, though pork products are very much absent from such gatherings.

-It is inexpensive to live well in Kyrgyzstan.
+It is inexpensive to live well in Kyrgyzstan thanks to the country's low cost of living.
 Many companies organise comfortable accommodation for their employees when they arrive, but if not, various options are easily accessible in larger cities.
 Within most Kyrgyzstan city centres, renting is limited to apartment buildings of varying size and age, while those willing to venture further into the periphery will find houses and more spacious accommodation available.

-But apart from dealing with these small inconveniences, expats can spend the majority of their time enjoying Kyrgyzstan’s stunning natural beauty.
+Outdoorsy expats will be right at home in Kyrgyzstan with its stunning natural beauty offering plenty to do, see and explore.
 Endless opportunities for skiing and hiking present themselves on the country's many mountains, and swimming and lounging on the shores of the idyllic Lake Issyk-Kul are popular pastimes.

 Official name: Kyrgyz Republic